-No, range hoods are not required to ventilate air outside of your home.
+No, range hoods are not required to ventilate air outside your home.
 While this is the most efficient way of cleaning kitchen air, not all homes or apartments have the required ductwork to vent outside.

 Ducted range hoods connect to the ductwork in your home’s walls or ceiling to exhaust cooking fumes, grease, and odors.
 Unlike ductless models, these hoods are more effective at removing odors and heat, keeping the kitchen clean and fresh.
 Ducted hoods are best if you want to eliminate moisture and odors, and grease.

 Ducted hoods can be expensive because of the ductwork required.
 Ducted hoods range from $500-$1,500, and that’s not including cost and labor or installing ductwork.